SFDC-Hermes/Lightning-Hermes/_posts/2026-05-10-salesforce-data-modeling.md

 ## Behaviors of master-detail relationships:

 * By default, records can’t be reparented in master-detail relationships.
-Administrators can, however, allow child records in master-detail relationships on custom objects to be reparented to different parent records by selecting the Allow reparenting option in the master-detail relationship definition.
+Administrators can, however, allow child records in master-detail relationships on custom objects to be reparented to different parent records by selecting the **Allow reparenting option** in the master-detail relationship definition.
-*  As a best practice, don’t exceed 10,000 child records for a master-detail relationship.
+*  As a best practice, don’t exceed **10,000** child records for a master-detail relationship.
-* Each custom object can have up to two master-detail relationships and up to 40 total relationships.
+* Each custom object can have up to **two master-detail relationships** and up to **40 total relationships**.

 ---